julianeon/julianeon/books.md

 For a history of venture capital, consider Nicholas' VC: A History, Stross' The Launch Pad: Inside Y Combinator, and Chafkin's The Contrarian: Peter Thiel.

 For a history of the PC, Fire In The Valley, by Swaine & Freiberger, is outstanding.
 Riordan and Hoddeson's Crystal Fire explains the early part of that, the history of the transistor and the start of the information age.
-Petzold's Code is good too.
+Petzold's Code covers hardware & software.

 Tim Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.